pouchdb/pouchdb/docs/asf.md

-This is also the right place to build bridges with the community after past misdemeanors (for example, if any of those associated with the proposal have - in the past - sort to associate themselves with the Apache brand in factually incorrect ways) and promise good conduct for the future.
+This is also the right place to build bridges with the community after past misdemeanors (for example, if any of those associated with the proposal have - in the past - sought to associate themselves with the Apache brand in factually incorrect ways) and promise good conduct for the future.

 Example (CeltiXfire):